Conclusion:

 - Jesus entering God's Heavenly Presence and anointing Heaven's Altar with His Sacrifice of the Ages; or

-As He uttered His dying words upon the cross - It Is Finished - Jesus had seen each of these anointings gloriously accomplished, with only the anointing of Heaven's Altar yet to see its magnificent fulfillment after His Final Victory over Death.
-Then, days later when Jesus our Redeemer returned to His awaiting Heavenly Father, He placed His Infinite and Eternal Victory upon Heaven's Golden Altar.
+God's glorious anointings of the Most Holy are fully displayed for us within Jesus' - God's - Perfect Life and Perfect Death upon the cross.
+As our Redeemer uttered His dying words - It Is Finished - and then gave up His Spirit and was taken to the tomb, Jesus had fulfilled all of His glorious anointings but one.
+Only the anointing of Heaven's Altar remained to see its magnificent fulfillment after Jesus' Final Victory over Death.
+And so, days later when Jesus our Resurrected Redeemer returned to His awaiting Heavenly Father, He anointed Heaven's Golden Altar when He bestowed His Infinite and Eternal Victory upon it.

 As we have now seen, the six actions which Daniel's 490-Year Prophecy said would be completed under it, were all completed by First Advent Messiah Jesus Redeemer at the time of His earthly ministry.
 This gives compelling assurance that to sever and delay the Prophecy's 70th Week, a situation which is unique to this prophecy, simply has no reason to be considered necessary, and in fact contradicts the prophecy itself.